 You focus almost all of your work around nature, whether that’s underwater or aboveground.
 One of your projects was called Fragile Worlds; by using this title, were you commenting upon the state of the natural world and its diminishing ecosystem?

 Very much so.
 It’s such a privilege to be part of this fantastic world that does not need us!
 Nothing out there is depending on our species.
 If we would cease to exist today, no tree, no fish, no bird, absolutely nothing would miss us.
 It’s crazy, but we do not have any real value on this planet other than amongst ourselves.
 It bothers me that everybody has an opinion about climate change and who or what causes it.
 I say: who frigging cares!
-If your friend comes to you and he or she is hurting, we don’t ask stupid questions to justify their means, we just do whatever is within our power, with all our love and might, to help them get better.
+If your friend comes to you and he or she is hurting, we don’t ask stupid questions, we just do whatever is within our power, with all our love and might, to help them get better.
 You cannot negotiate with nature.
 That friendship is a privilege, and a fragile one indeed.

 I read somewhere that your interest in nature began when you were young and held a leaf up to the sun, which illuminated its tiny details.
 Do you try and recreate this today by continuing to use the sun as your light source?